Skip to main content

 (Staff viewing the customer’s portal) Summary: The same portal screens opened by staff for a specific customer, so they can see exactly what that customer sees and help with billing or payment issues.
 Who: An admin (or staff) user who is viewing the portal as if they were that customer.
 The system can show the same Customer Portal screens but for a specific customer (when the app is in “admin viewing customer” mode – i.e., admin is on the portal and a customer token is in use).
 What they see:

-• The same screens as the customer: Dashboard (wallet + outstanding balance), Overview, Plans, Bills, Subscriptions, Payment Methods, Logs, My profile.
+• The same screens as the customer: Dashboard (wallet + outstanding balance), Overview, Plans, Bills, Subscriptions, Usage, Payment Methods, Logs, My profile.

 • The same actions: View bills, see subscription details, see payment history, etc.